-3. Install one fastener through the head jamb to affix the unit to the opening.
+4. Install one fastener into top corner to affix the unit to the opening.
 Follow instructions in the section, "Typical Anchors on page 9".
-See Figure 10.
+See Figure 11.

-4. Center the window in the opening and ensure the unit is level at the sill.
+5. Center the window in the opening and ensure the unit is level at the sill.
 Then continue to add shims at each installation fastener anchor hole around the perimeter of the unit.
-See Figure 11.

 NOTE: The shims should fill the gap without being loose or deforming the frame.
-Be sure not to over-tighten the fasteners.
+Do not over-tighten the fasteners.

-5. As needed, pre-drill the installation holes through the frame and into the installation opening (See Typical Anchors on page 9).
-Operate the sash upwards to access the jamb anchor holes on the bottom half of the unit, and on the top portion of the unit, move the balance tube assembly aside to access the jamb anchor holes.
-Remove any dust or debris afterwards.
+6. As needed, pre-drill the installation holes through the frame and into the installation opening, (See "Typical Anchors on page 9") Remove any dust or debris.
 See Figure 12.

-6. Inject sealant into and around the installation holes in the frame.
+7. Inject sealant into and around the installation holes in the frame.
 See Figure 13.

-7. Fasten the unit into the opening through all installation holes using appropriate fasteners (See Typical Anchors on page 9).
+8. Fasten the unit into the opening through all installation holes using appropriate fasteners (See Typical Anchors on page 9.).
 See Figure 14.

-8. Then, seal over the screw heads of the fasteners with additional silicone.
+9. Seal over the screw heads of the fasteners with additional silicone.
 See Figure 15.